 Breaking Free from Fear when Confronting an Enemy

-Fear of confrontation is a common experience, and it’s normal to feel anxious and fearful when confronted by an enemy.
-Many people get nervous in situations where they’ve to stand up for themselves.
+Fear of confrontation is a common experience.
+It’s normal to feel anxious and fearful when confronted by an enemy.
+Many people get nervous when they have to stand up for themselves.

 Before I share how you can avoid fear when facing an enemy, let me explain why giving in to fear is never a good idea.